Villa Elisa, Paraguay: History

 After the Paraguayan War, Paraguay was receiving European immigrants, who were given land for agricultural production and cattle breeding.
 Around 1890, Belgium immigrants founded the colony of Mbocayaty, later supplemented by French and Italian people around 1880 and 1890.

 The inhabitants began to work in agriculture, especially in fruit production.
-Later the Belgium people migrated to the properties of a Dane named Emilio Johansen.
+Belgians later migrated to the properties of a Dane named Emilio Johansen.
 Around 1896, the city became Colonia Elisa, as an homage to his wife, Elisa Von Poleski.
 Elisa was of aristocratic German origin and later had a street named for her.

 The first Administrative Board of Villa Elisa was created on June 21, 1899, under Johansen's direction.
 With the arrival of more immigrants from Scandinavia and Germany in 1900 and 1940, the population grew, requiring new institutions, since Paraguay was experiencing internal conflicts and the Chaco War with Bolivia, 1932–1935.

 A petroleum refinery operated by Petróleos Paraguayos (Petropar) is located in Villa Elisa.
-This refinery was later transformed into an autarquic company, on January 9, 1986.
+This refinery was later transformed into an autarquic company on January 9, 1986.